CFields651/fundclass/README.md

    - change the 'date' variable to 'epoch'
    - do not record the seconds for the time of the weather sample
    - the /tmp/weather_data.csv is in the wrong path; change it to write to tmp in your home dir
    - take the sample every 60 minutes, not 60 seconds
+   - change the collection of parameter to cmdline rather than using 'read' interactivley
    - use this to execute it when you are not logged in:
        nohup ./weatherapi.sh  7 N >~/tmp/weatherapi.out 2>&1 &